urwid/urwid/docs/manual/displaymodules.rst

 .. image:: images/display_modules.png

-Typically you will select a display module by passing it to your :class:`MainLoop` constructor, eg:
+Typically you will select a display module by passing it to your :class:`~urwid.main_loop.MainLoop` constructor, eg:

 ::

     loop = MainLoop(widget, ..., screen=urwid.curses_display.Screen())

-If you don't specify a display module MainLoop will use :class:`raw_display.Screen` by default
+If you don't specify a display module, the default main loop will use :class:`urwid.raw_display.Screen` by default

 ::